Krisztián Pars: Career

-His personal best throw is 82.69 metres, achieved at the 2014 European Championships in Zürich.
+His personal best throw is 82.69 metres, achieved at the 2014 European Championships in Zurich.
 Pars previously held the world junior record (6 kg) with 81.35 metres, achieved in September 2001 in Szombathely.
 He took fourth place at the 2008 Beijing Olympics.
 He was initially upgraded to the silver medal after the doping disqualification of original medallists Vadim Devyatovskiy and Ivan Tsikhan in December 2008, but both had their medals reinstated two years later.
 That same year he won the silver medal in the hammer at the 2008 European Winter Throwing Cup meeting in Split and another silver at the 2008 IAAF World Athletics Final.

 In the 2009 season, he began well with a victory at the 2009 European Winter Throwing Cup, but missed out on a major medal at the 2009 World Championships in Athletics with a fourth-place finish.
 He took the bronze at the 2009 IAAF World Athletics Final, the last year the competition was held.

 He won the bronze medal at the 2010 European Athletics Championships, his first medal of the championships.
 At the end of the year he took part in the Pál Németh Memorial (a meeting in honour of his mentor Pál Németh), winning his second title of the competition with a throw of 78.34 metres.
 At the 2012 London Olympics he took the gold in the hammer throw with a winning toss of 80.59 m.

 On 10 April 2018, he was banned until July 2019 because of a doping violation.
 He apologized to everybody for making a bad decision in a hard situation at a birthday party, as he tried something he had never before while being drunk.
 Later, based on public information from the AIU (Athletics Integrity Unit), it was revealed that cocaine was found in his blood.